Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of orthogonal/unitary matrices

-Theorem \ref{thm:F4real} is the $\kak$ decomposition of the compact type BD$\RN{1}$-$\RN{1}$.
-If $p=r$ and $q=s$, Theorem \ref{thm:F4real} recovers the KAK decomposition of the compact symmetric space BD$\RN{1}$.
-The complex and quaternion CSD are compact types A$\RN{3}$-$\RN{3}$ and C$\RN{2}$-$\RN{2}$, as follows.
+The real CSD is the compact $\kak$ decomposition of the type BD$\RN{1}$-$\RN{1}$.
+If $p=r$ and $q=s$, Theorem \ref{thm:F4real} becomes the KAK decomposition of the compact symmetric space BD$\RN{1}$.
+The following complex and quaternion CSD are compact $\kak$ decomposition of the types A$\RN{3}$-$\RN{3}$ and C$\RN{2}$-$\RN{2}$.